in28minutes/in28minutes.github.io/_posts/2017-01-21-spring-initializr-web-application.md

 Spring Boot provides a wide range of starter projects.
-Spring Initializr suppports all of them and more.
+Spring Initializr supports all of them and more.
 Among a varied range of starter projects and options supported are:

 - spring-boot-starter-web-services : For building applications exposing SOAP Web Services
 - spring-boot-starter-web - Build Web applications & RESTful applications